MA by Research in Classics and Ancient History (2023 Entry)

 Teaching and learning

+You will have regular monthly meetings with your assigned supervisor.
 Seminars will introduce you to research methods in addition to skills training and career-oriented talks and workshops.
+You will also be able to attend our ‘Work in Progress’ research seminars, which take place regularly during term time and offer the opportunity to learn about the work of others.
 Training in ancient Greek and/or Latin is also provided as required.

 General entry requirements